DaveP80/midtown-budgeting/README.md

 ## Testing

 Puppeteer (nodejs) is in the `/test` directory.
 This uses a headless browser to do interactions, end to end, on the local locally ran development server. `node index.js` is to run the 3 tests I have made.
 New tests can be made by encapsulating a testing function.

+pgTAP is a package for doing SQL unit tests.
+I have made a sql test runner script in `/test`.
+Need to install `pg_prove`, and run tests in a running SQL server.
 #### Test Runner
 - **Unit Testing**: Run with Pupeteer.
   ```bash